TannerGilbert/Tensorflow-Lite-Object-Detection-with-the-Tensorflow-Object-Detection-API/README.md

 # 1.Train a object detection model using the Tensorflow OD API

-The first step of creating a object detector that works with Tensorflow Lite is to train a object detector.
-For a complete step by step guide on how to train your own custom object detector check out [my Github repository](https://github.com/TannerGilbert/Tensorflow-Object-Detection-API-Train-Model/tree/tf1).
+For this guide you can either use a pre-trained model from the [Tensorflow Model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1_detection_zoo.md) or you can train your own custom model as described in [one of my other Github repositories](https://github.com/TannerGilbert/Tensorflow-Object-Detection-API-Train-Model/tree/tf1).

 # 2.Convert the model to Tensorflow Lite

 After you have a Tensorflow OD model you can start to convert it to Tensorflow Lite.

-This is a three-step process:
+This is a two-step process:
 1. Export frozen inference graph for TFLite
-2. Build Tensorflow from source (needed for the third step)
-3. Using TOCO to create a optimized TensorFlow Lite Model
+2. Using the *tflite_convert* to create a optimized TensorFlow Lite Model

 ## 2.1 Export frozen inference graph for TFLite